leitwolf/LuaTools/README.md

     }
 }
 ```
-It appear on side bar context menu.
+It appear on the side bar context menu.

 ### quick-cocos2d-x(version 2013-8-27)
 ```